343max/NSObject-Expectation/README.md

 # NSObject+Expectation

+### Simple object verification that does not clutter your code.

 We've all been there: you get some `NSDictionary` from some JSON deserialization, you expect it to be an `NSString`:

 ```